playlstr/playlstr/README.md

 - Import local playlists using local audio file metadata with the desktop client
 - Upload local playlist files to import (using filenames to try to find matching tracks)
 - Export playlists as text files of tracks
+- Easily add entire albums to playlists
 ### Planned features
 Ordered approximately by expected implementation date (soonest first)
-- Easily add/remove entire albums and artists to/from playlists
 - Export playlists to streaming services
 - Import playlists from other streaming services
 - Granular playlist exporting